raspberrypi/style-guide/style-guide.md

 ###B

 *   b - bit = the most basic unit of information in computing and digital communication.
 The name is a portmanteau of **binary** and **digit**!
-Always use a space between the number and the unit, preferably nonbreaking. _Use "b" as a suffix only, otherwise explicitly write out "bit"._
+Always use a space between the number and the unit, preferably nonbreaking. _Use "b" as a suffix only, otherwise explicitly write out "bit"._ When used as a compound adjective, (e.g. 'The Sega Genesis is a 16-bit home video game console'), hyphenate.
+When used as a quantifier, (e.g. 'These 3 bits control the foo'), do not hyphenate.
 *   b/s - bits per second.
 Always use a space between the number and the unit, preferably nonbreaking.
 *   B - byte = 2<sup>3</sup> bit = 8 bit
 *   B/s - bytes per second.
 Always use a space between the number and the unit, preferably nonbreaking.
+*   byte - 8 bits.
+The name is both a portmanteau of **binary** and **term** as well as a deliberate respelling of bite to avoid accidental mutation to bit.
+Always use a space between the number and the unit, preferably nonbreaking. _Use "B" as a suffix only, otherwise explicitly write out "byte"._ When used as a compound adjective, (e.g. 'The key is stored in a 2-byte register'), hyphenate.
+When used as a quantifier (e.g. 'These 3 bytes control the foobarbaz'), do not hyphenate.
 *   B.C. – place after the year. *The hoard dates back to around 700 B.C.*
 *   back end (noun), back-end (adjective)
 *   back-to-school (adjective), back to school (noun)